Who’s Who: OCCK & North Fox Island

 North Fox Prosecutor

-Grossman was never arrested, never charged, and has never been located.
+Dyer Grossman was never arrested, never charged, and has never been located despite being planned to establish a nature camp in Washington State to continue pedophilia activities per FBI intelligence.
 Cleland later became a federal judge, appointed to the U.S. District Court for the Eastern District of Michigan.
+The significance of this appointment given his documented role in the Shelden/Grossman warrant decisions from the same office that delayed both warrants has never been publicly examined.

 Don Berlage